frtibots/frtibgov-ots/_pages/bottom-links/fair-chance/index.md

 · The date when contact was made;

-· Details regarding the job opportunity announcement applied to; and
+· Details regarding the job opportunity announcement applied to.

 · Copies of any documents or evidence related to the complaint.